 Sanders stated from the beginning of this debate he believes the democrats need to “campaign with energy, excitement and vision” and accused other democrats of being afraid of “big ideas”.
 He also derailed John Delaney’s harsh criticisms of his policies by simply replying “you’re wrong” to much applause, and quipped back at Tim Ryan accusations that he didn’t know what his healthcare plan would cover with “I wrote the damn bill!.”
 This fiery performance even led to Sanders to accuse the CNN hosts of presenting “republican talking points” as questions to the democrats, overall a powerful second debate delivered by Sanders.

-Bernie Sanders didn’t join in with the arguing or insulting Donald Trump during the third debate, Sanders focussed on his core message of working-class issues, fighting corporate power, and providing better social welfare policies.
-The fact that Sanders lost his voice is something many media outlets focussed on in this debate, rather than policy, something common throughout Sander’s campaign, in addition to misinforming, misrepresenting, reporting on and framing his support as falling despite polls showing the opposite, what seems to some as a clear smear .
+Sanders focussed on his core message of working-class issues, fighting corporate power, and providing better social welfare policies during the third debate.
+The fact that Sanders lost his voice is something many media outlets focussed on in this debate, rather than policy though, something common throughout Sander’s campaign, in addition to misinforming, misrepresenting, reporting on and framing his support as falling despite polls showing the opposite, what seems to some as a clear smear .
 On the 1st October 2019 Bernie Sanders was hospitalised after having a heart attack and underwent surgery, making his first public post-surgery appearance at the October debate.
 This health-scare along with earlier issues about Joe Biden’s cognitive ability due to his age, prompted questions about candidates age and health, which Sanders dismissed saying he felt great.